NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     uncertainty through triangulation for all cameras.
 To be used with ``--propagate-errors``.

+--epipolar-threshold <double (default: -1)>
+    Maximum distance from the epipolar line to search for IP matches.
+    If this option isn't given, it will default to an automatic determination.

+--ip-inlier-factor <double (default: 1.0/15)>
+    A higher factor will result in more interest points, but perhaps also more outliers.

+--ip-uniqueness-threshold <double (default: 0.8)>
+    A higher threshold will result in more interest points, but perhaps less unique ones.

+--nodata-value <double(=NaN)>
+    Pixels with values less than or equal to this number are treated as no-data.
+This overrides the no-data values from input images.

+--individually-normalize
+    Individually normalize the input images instead of using common values.

+--save-vwip
+    Save .vwip files (intermediate files for creating .match files).
+For ``parallel_bundle_adjust`` these will be saved in subdirectories, as they depend on the image pair.
+    Must start with an empty output directory for this to work.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined in the program or in ``~/.vwrc``.
 Note that when using more